CISC-330: Computer-Integrated Surgery

 · [Hager] Hager GD, Okamura AM, Kazanzides P, Whitcomb LL, Fichtinger G, Taylor RH.
 Surgical and Interventional Robotics: Part III: Surgical Assistance Systems.
 IEEE Robot Autom Mag.
 2008 Dec 1;15(4):84-93.

-The schedule is subject to changes, depending on our progress in the classroom.
-I WILL KEEP REVISING THE COURSE NOTES, PLEASE CHECK THE LATEST VERSION SHORTLY BEFORE CLASS.
+The actual schedule is subject to changes, depending on our progress in the classroom.

 Surgical Tool Calibration